ecological-cities/biodivercity/index.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Spatial predictions of biodiversity across urban landscapes
+# Spatial predictions of biodiversity across city landscapes

 <!-- badges: start -->